 If you have a foreign business established in a Member State of the European Union, to obtain a VAT refund you must:

-- File your claim at the latest by 30 September of the calendar year following the refund period.
-You may file two claims prior to this date in order to speed up the processing of your claim ;
+file your claim by 30 September of the calendar year following the refund period.
+You may file claims prior to this date in order to speed up the processing of your claim.

-You may be represented by a proxy of your choice.
-In this case, the original of the power of attorney (see the example in form no. 3560 A) must be sent by mail to the VAT refund department (SR-TVA).
+You may be represented by a representative of your choice.
+In this case, the original mandate (see model in notice 3560 A) must be sent by mail to the VAT Refund Department (SR-TVA).

 Foreign companies established outside the European Union